Christopher G. Kennedy: Business and economic involvement

-He is on the board of trustees of the mutual funds managed by Ariel Investments, a Chicago-based investment-management firm.
+He is on the board of trustees and serves as Chair of the Audit Committee for the mutual funds managed by Ariel Investments, a Chicago-based investment-management firm.
+He is currently Chairman of the Board and Chair of the Nominating & Governance Committee for Interface, a commercial flooring company focused on creating spaces with a positive and ecological impact on both people and planet.
+He is also Chair of the Nominating & Governance Committee and serves on the Executive Committee for the Marine Biological Laboratory, an affiliate of the University of Chicago and leading international center for research and education in biological and environmental science located in Woods Hole, MA.

+Chris previously served on the Board of Directors of the leading international design and furniture manufacturing firm Knoll.

+Chris is the former Finance Chair of the Executive Committee for the Chicago Community Trust.

 From 1997 to 1999, Kennedy served as chairman of the Chicago Convention and Tourism Bureau, a sales-and-marketing organization promoting Chicago to the tourism and convention industries.
 Under Kennedy's chairmanship, the bureau retained and expanded Chicago's event-and-convention industry.

 Since 2000, Kennedy has been a member of the City Club of Chicago, a group that brings together civic and cultural leaders to discuss and debate issues affecting the Chicago area.

 Since 2005, he has been a member of the Commercial Club of Chicago, a group that brings together the city's business, educational, and cultural leaders on projects to improve central industries and create new economic opportunities.